AmirPasha25/batch-gradient-descent/README.md

 - \( \alpha \) = learning rate
 - \( N \) = number of samples

-This produces a **smooth, stable descent** toward the global minimum when the function is convex (like linear regression).
+Because the updates use *averaged* gradients, the descent path is smooth, predictable, and always heads toward the minimum when the loss is convex (like linear regression).

+---

+## 🧠 In Simple Words
+Think of the loss function like a **bowl**.

+Batch Gradient Descent looks at the *entire shape of the bowl* before taking every step.
+This makes the movement smoother and less noisy, compared to SGD which takes steps based on just one data point.

 ---